 Do you have any experience with your Tesla's charging practices?
 Share your thoughts and tips in the comments below.

-Source contribution image: Ernie Journeys via Unsplash
+Source post image: Ernie Journeys via Unsplash